gardener-community/hackathon/2025-06_Schelklingen/README.md

 🖥️ Improved user experience, 🛠️ more flexible and customizable dashboard.

 **Achievements:**
-* Annotations for project resources can be added that are used by the gardener-dashboard to show a custom display name for Shoots.
+* Annotations for project resources can be added that are used by the gardener-dashboard to show a custom display name for projects.
 This allows to overcome the project name length limit.
 * The dashboard can now be configured to use default values for Shoots, e.g. AutoScaler min/max replicas.
 * The dashboard can now be configured to hide certain UI elements, e.g. Control Plane HA.